S530747/A02Paladugu/README.md

     - First page is the home page that describes my background, interest, plans.

-    - Second page is Area calculator that calculates the tax of a person.
+    - Second page is Area calculator that calculates the area of the sector.

     - Third page contains contact information.